top of page

 "Pat sat on the mat."

 At first, students will learn to read.
-However, students will also learn that they can read to learn.
-Students read to learn about new vocabulary, other experiences (similar or different to their own) and to further their understanding of a specific subject.
+However, they will also learn that they can read to learn.
+Students read to discover new vocabulary, explore experiences (similar or different to their own), and deepen their understanding of specific subjects.

 • Introduce new words and their meanings in a story